-In over 240 episodes of the Indie Film Hustle Podcast I have never tackle one of the most important topics filmmakers need to know…AUDIO.
+In over 240 episodes of the Indie Film Hustle Podcast, I have never tackled one of the most important topics filmmakers need to know…AUDIO.
 Understanding sound is imperative if you are going to become a successful indie filmmaker.
 Today on the show we have Matt Davies and Rich Bussey from Studio Unknown.
 We discuss how to capture good audio, the entire sound post workflow and finally sound deliverables.
 This episode is a must listen to for all filmmakers.

 You can’t always afford time in a sound studio, but you shouldn’t have to settle for bad sound for your film!
 Join Studio Unknown’s Sound Designer, Matt Davies, on a brief journey to learn how you can get a better dialog for your film, on any budget.

 Here is what Studio Unknown is all about: